Jack Doohan: Alpine (2024–2025)

+2024: Early debut in Abu Dhabi

 In August 2024, Alpine announced Doohan would compete in to replace Esteban Ocon.
 He is the first Alpine Academy driver to be promoted to Formula One.
 (Note: The Alpine Academy was re-established in 2021, making Doohan the first driver to be promoted under this banner, but it previously existed as the Renault Sport Academy.
 Oscar Piastri became the first former member to graduate to Formula One in 2023, but had left the academy following a contract dispute.)
 Doohan made an early debut for Alpine at the 2024 Abu Dhabi Grand Prix, replacing Ocon after the latter departed the team early.
 He qualified twentieth on debut, before finishing fifteenth in the race.
 He then took part in the Yas Marina post-season test, completing 137 laps and setting the eighth-fastest time overall.